fbraem/mqweb/api/message.md

 ##browse

+The action browse is used to browse one or more messages.
 The returned JSON object will have a `mqweb` object and a `messages` array.
 The MQMD of each message will be translated into a JSON object.
 A message Id or a correlation id is returned in hexadecimal format.
 When a WebSphere MQ error occurred there will be no `messages` array, but instead an `error` object